jpadilla/pyjwt/README.md

     jwt.decode("someJWTstring", "secret")

 If the secret is wrong, it will raise a `jwt.DecodeError` telling you as such.
-You can still get at the payload by setting the verify argument to false.
+You can still get the payload by setting the `verify` argument to `False`.

     jwt.decode("someJWTstring", verify=False)

 Algorithms
 ----------

 The JWT spec supports several algorithms for cryptographic signing.
 This library currently supports:

 * HS256 - HMAC using SHA-256 hash algorithm (default)
 * HS384 - HMAC using SHA-384 hash algorithm